fabiofabrizi/pfDA_Project2/README.md

 To explore some common classifiers and see how parameter optimisation and/or dataset size affects the peformance.

 ## Conclusion
-TLDR?
+A larger dataset improves classifier performance.
+This is because with more training data, the model learns the distribution of the real data better.
-A larger dataset improves classifier performance
+The model accuracy is improved

 <p align="right">(<a href="#top">back to top</a>)</p>